House Speaker chaos threatens GOP majority

 “Having a Speakership sitting vacant at the moment is obviously not good,” said Tom Doherty, a New York-based GOP strategist.
 “It doesn’t serve us or our foreign partners any good not to have a Speaker of the House.”

 The unprecedented vacancy of the Speakership comes as Israel reacts to the massive surprise attack from Hamas, which the U.S. designates as a terror organization.
-As of Monday afternoon, over 900 people in Israel and over 500 people in Gaza had been killed as a result of the war.
+As of Monday afternoon, more than 900 people in Israel and more than 500 people in Gaza had been killed as a result of the war.

 Without a Speaker, the House cannot greenlight emergency aid to Israel.
 It’s also unclear whether acting Speaker Rep. Patrick McHenry (R-N.C.) will be able to receive classified briefings on the matter.

-House Republicans plan to meet on Monday night to discuss how to move forward on the vacancy.
+House Republicans plan to meet again Tuesday night to discuss how to move forward on the vacancy.

 Some Democrats have hit Republicans over the debacle, saying that the question of whether the House can greenlight funding to Israel is a consequence of the GOP’s intraparty chaos.